programminghistorian/jekyll/lessons/extracting-keywords.md

 ---
-title: "Extracting Sets of Keywords from Free-Flowing Texts"
+title: Using Gazetteers to Extract Sets of Keywords from Free-Flowing Texts
 authors:
 - Adam Crymble
 date: 2015-06-10
+reviewers:
+layout:
-layout: default
+- default
+published: false
 ---

-##Lesson Goals
+##Module Goals

 If you have a copy of a text in electronic format stored on your computer, it is relatively easy to keyword search for a single term.
 Often you can do this by using the built-in search features in your favourite text editor.
 However, scholars are increasingly needing to find instances of many terms within a text or texts.
 For example, a scholar may want to use a [gazetteer](http://en.wikipedia.org/wiki/Gazetteer) to extract all mentions of English placenames within a collection of texts so that those places can later be plotted on a map.
 Alternatively, they may want to extract all male given names, all pronouns, [stop words](http://en.wikipedia.org/wiki/Stop_words), or any other set of words.
 Using those same built-in search features to achieve this more complex goal is time consuming and clunky.
 This lesson will teach you how to use Python to extract a set of keywords very quickly and systematically from a set of texts.